Young driver’s car insurance

 Fitting an alarm or immobiliser reduces the risk of your car being stolen, so this could help lower your premium.

 From an insurance point of view, popular modifications such as a new spoiler or stereo system put your car at a higher risk of being stolen.
-Some insurance providers may refuse to insure cars with modifications, while those that will might charge a significantly higher premium.
+Some insurance providers may refuse to insure cars with modifications, while those that do might charge a significantly higher premium.

 Limiting your mileage